By Lisa Major

 Each day, people are inundated with advertisements on social media, in the car, while watching television, and so forth.
 According to this article, consumers see and or hear between 6,000-10,000 ads per day.
 But do those ads really make an impact?
 Probably not.
 After a while, all the advertising noise becomes a fuzzy, saturated blur in consumers’ minds.
 Hence, traditional ads don’t carry the weight that they once did.

-Today’s consumers want to feel something, anything, that is uplifting, fun, positive or helpful in some way.
-They crave experiences, whether it’s a “try it before you buy it,” a tug on the heartstrings, or fun and memorable experiences like the Share a Coke experiential tour.
-These personalized experiences that foster emotional connections, create brand awareness, and resonate with consumers long after the brand experience is over.
-The mark these experiences leave on consumers is why experiential marketing rules.
+Today’s consumers want to feel something, anything, that is uplifting, fun, positive, or helpful in some way.
+They crave experiences, whether it’s a “try it before you buy it,” a tug on the heartstrings, or fun and memorable experiences like the Share a Coke experiential marketing tour.
+These personalized experiences foster emotional connections, create brand awareness, and resonate with consumers long after the brand experience is over, which builds loyalty.

 Tip: Memories are not always positive.
 Therefore, attention to detail is critical.
 Cross your T’s and dot your I’s.
 Don’t rush through the planning stages, vet your vendors, and make sure you train the people representing your brand.